adrienjoly/snoozer/README.md

 ## Setup

+Before running, don't forget to:

-Don't forget to provide the credentials for Google Calendar API in `client_secret.json`, after creating your app and web client auth on Google's Developer Console.
+1. create an app and web client auth on Google's Developer Console;
+2. and set the corresponding environment variables: `GCAL_CLIENT_ID`, `GCAL_CLIENT_SECRET` and `GCAL_REDIRECT_URL`

+Then, you can type the following commands to start the server:

 ```sh
 $ npm install